Notice of request for an extension of an information collection requirement regarding an existing OMB clearance.

-Under the provisions of the Paperwork Reduction Act of 1995 (44 U.S.C.
-Chapter 35), the Federal Acquisition Regulation (FAR) Secretariat will be submitting to the Office of Management and Budget (OMB) a request to review and approve an extension of a currently approved information collection requirement concerning accident prevention plans and recordkeeping.
-A request for public comments was published in the Federal Register at 70 FR 4097, January 28, 2005.
+Under the provisions of the Paperwork Reduction Act, Regulatory Secretariat will be submitting to the Office of Management and Budget (OMB) a request to review and approve an extension of a previously approved information collection requirement concerning Accident Prevention Plans and Recordkeeping.
+A notice was published in the Federal Register at 77 FR 56645 on September 13, 2012.
 No comments were received.

 B. Annual Reporting Burden

 The estimated reporting burden has been adjusted since published in the Federal Register at 74 FR 41133, on August 14, 2009.
 The adjustment is based on an evaluation of Federal Procurement Data System award information for the services applicable to FAR Clause 52.213-36, and consultation with subject matter experts within the Government that procure such services.

 Obtaining Copies of Proposals: Requesters may obtain a copy of the information collection documents from the General Services Administration, Regulatory Secretariat (MVCB), 1275 First Street NE., Washington, DC 20417, telephone (202) 501-4755.
 Please cite OMB Control No. 9000-0060, Accident Prevention Plans and Recordkeeping, in all correspondence.

 Acting Director, Federal Acquisition Policy Division, Office of Governmentwide Acquisition Policy, Office of Acquisition Policy, Office of Governmentwide Policy.

 [FR Doc.
 2012-30235 Filed 12-14-12; 8:45 am]